holoviz/panel/doc/developer_guide/index.rst

 Next Steps
 ----------

-You will likely want to check out the :ref:`devguide_setup` guide.
+You will likely want to check out the :ref:`devguide_testing` guide.
 Meanwhile, if you have any problems with the steps here, please `contact the developers`_.

 .. _Anaconda: https://anaconda.com/downloads